Full of history and brimming with energy, Málaga it’s not just the cheap booze and fantastic weather that keeps tourists returning every year.

 The airport is very accessible whichever way you want to travel.
 If you’re driving, you’ll find several carparks to choose from, all of which are easily accessible from the terminal by foot or via the courtesy shuttle bus.
 Book a carpark space online in advance and save up to 50%.

 If you prefer to take public transport, you will find bus services running directly to the airport and to Birmingham International Airport train station.
-There is a free and frequent Air-Rail from the station that takes you to the terminal in just two minutes.
+There is a free and frequent Air-Rail from the station that takes you to the terminal in just minutes.

 Whether you want to do some window shopping, or you’ve left some bits to the last minute, the terminal has a huge range of shops for you to browse.
-Check out World Duty Free for great savings, grab a magazine and a bag of sweets for the plane from WHSmith, and even get some new jewellery at Pandora or Accessorize.
+Check out World Duty Free for great savings, grab a magazine and a bag of sweets for the plane from WHSmith, and even get some new jewellery at Accessorize.

 We’ve got five airport lounges where you can enjoy complimentary food and drinks, unlimited WiFi and great runway views before you fly.